-Transfer students for the pre-licensure track must have a cumulative GPA of 2.75 or higher.
-All potential transfer students are encouraged to meet with a nursing advisor prior to application to the program to determine eligibility and to develop a recommended course of study.
-A Transfer Credit Summary will be prepared by the Office of Admissions after receipt of a student's official transcript from any college previously attended.
+Transfer students for the pre-licensure track must:

-- Students may transfer equivalent courses for the general education requirements.
+- Have a cumulative GPA of 3.0 or higher and a cumulative science GPA of 2.75 or above.
+All potential transfer students are encouraged to meet with an academic advisor prior to application to the program to determine eligibility and to develop a recommended course of study.
+A Transfer Credit Summary will be prepared by the Office of Admissions after receipt of a student's official transcript from all colleges previously attended. - Students may transfer equivalent courses for the general education requirements.
 The courses must meet the University requirements for transfer credit. - Students may transfer equivalent courses within the nursing major.
-Junior and senior level BSN courses must be approved through a petition to the Nursing Student Affairs Committee and meet the University requirements for transfer credits.
+Junior and senior level BSN courses that are less than five years old will be evaluated for transfer on an individual basis through a petition to the Nursing Student Affairs Committee, approved by the Department Chair, and meet the University requirements for transfer credits.
 The last 32 hours of credit must be earned in residence at the University.